Real Estate

 LEAD AND COPPER WATER TEST

-“ Lead and copper are often found in drinking water in older buildings.
+“Older buildings may contain lead and copper in their drinking water.
 They can enter water from distribution lines or on-premise plumbing.
-Lab testing is important, because these metals become dangerous at levels far below what test strips detect. “
+Lab testing is important because these metals become dangerous at levels far below what test strips detect.”

-Home Water Test
+Lead Copper Water Test Kit

 Lead in Drinking Water